Gregory tract historic district

 South East Area Coalition is one of this year’s Preserve New York (PNY) grantees.
 Their grant of $10,000 will fund a portion of the Gregory Tract Historic District.

-The Preserve New York grant program is a partnership between the New York State Council on the Arts (NYSCA) and the Preservation League of NYS, made possible with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+The Preserve New York grant program is a partnership between the New York State Council on the Arts (NYSCA) and the Preservation League of NYS, made possible with the support of the Office of the Governor and the New York State Legislature.

 Area eligible for National Register listing